Helix Energy Solutions Group (NYSE:HLX) Shares Gap Up to $11.05

-Helix Energy Solutions Group, Inc. (NYSE:HLX – Get Free Report)’s share price gapped up prior to trading on Monday .
+Helix Energy Solutions Group, Inc. (NYSE:HLX – Get Free Report)’s stock price gapped up before the market opened on Monday .
 The stock had previously closed at $11.05, but opened at $11.39.
-Helix Energy Solutions Group shares last traded at $11.45, with a volume of 91,396 shares changing hands.
+Helix Energy Solutions Group shares last traded at $11.45, with a volume of 91,396 shares traded.

 Analyst Ratings Changes

-Separately, TD Cowen upped their price target on shares of Helix Energy Solutions Group from $15.00 to $16.00 and gave the stock a “buy” rating in a research note on Tuesday, June 25th.
+Separately, TD Cowen increased their price objective on shares of Helix Energy Solutions Group from $15.00 to $16.00 and gave the stock a “buy” rating in a report on Tuesday, June 25th.

-Helix Energy Solutions Group (NYSE:HLX – Get Free Report) last announced its quarterly earnings data on Wednesday, July 24th.
-The oil and gas company reported $0.21 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.18 by $0.03.
+Helix Energy Solutions Group (NYSE:HLX – Get Free Report) last released its quarterly earnings data on Wednesday, July 24th.
+The oil and gas company reported $0.21 EPS for the quarter, topping analysts’ consensus estimates of $0.18 by $0.03.
+The firm had revenue of $364.80 million during the quarter, compared to analysts’ expectations of $353.19 million.
 Helix Energy Solutions Group had a negative net margin of 0.49% and a positive return on equity of 4.35%.
-The business had revenue of $364.80 million for the quarter, compared to the consensus estimate of $353.19 million.
-During the same quarter in the prior year, the firm posted $0.11 earnings per share.
-Equities research analysts predict that Helix Energy Solutions Group, Inc. will post 0.39 EPS for the current fiscal year.
+During the same period in the previous year, the business posted $0.11 earnings per share.
+On average, sell-side analysts predict that Helix Energy Solutions Group, Inc. will post 0.39 earnings per share for the current fiscal year.

-In related news, Director Diana Glassman sold 2,864 shares of the company’s stock in a transaction that occurred on Thursday, June 20th.
-The shares were sold at an average price of $10.49, for a total transaction of $30,043.36.
+In related news, Director Diana Glassman sold 2,864 shares of the business’s stock in a transaction dated Thursday, June 20th.
+The stock was sold at an average price of $10.49, for a total value of $30,043.36.
 Following the completion of the transaction, the director now owns 42,133 shares of the company’s stock, valued at $441,975.17.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
-6.37% of the stock is owned by corporate insiders.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+6.37% of the stock is owned by insiders.

 Helix Energy Solutions Group Company Profile